libriscv/libriscv/docs/VMCALL.md

 It is not unsafe to call `_exit()` or any other equivalent function directly, as all it does is invoke the EXIT system call, which immediately stops execution of the program.
 In a normal operating system this also makes the execution environment (usually a process) disappear, and releases all the resources back.
 In this case we just want to preserve the machine state (which is in a good known state) while also stopping execution, so that we can call into the programs functions directly.

 Once the machine is no longer running, but still left in a state in which we can call into it, we have to make sure that our callable function in the VM is present in the symbol table of the ELF, so that we can find the address of this function.
-In addition, `_exit` must also be present in the ELF symbol tables, as it will be used as a way to exit the VM call and also optionally return a status code.
-This is done via hooking up the exit system call behind the scenes and extracting the exit status code after execution stops.

 A third, and final, stumbling block is sometimes having functions, even those marked with `__attribute__((used))`, not appearing in the ELF symbol table, which is a linker issue.
 This can happen when using `-gc-sections` and friends.
 You can test if your symbol is visible to the emulator by using `machine.address_of("myFunction")` which returns a memory address.
 If the address is 0, then the name was not found in the symbol table, which makes `vmcall(...)` impossible to perform.
 Calling will most likely cause a CPU exception on address 0, which by default has no execute privileges.